Anishpras/personal-blog-app-express-nextjs/README.md

 ### 1. Database Schema (Prisma)

-I used Prisma as our ORM and database toolkit.
-The `schema.prisma` file defines our data models:
+I used Prisma as my ORM and database toolkit.
+The `schema.prisma` file defines my data models:

 - **User**: Represents blog users with fields for id, email, and password.
 - **Post**: Represents blog posts with fields for id, title, content, authorId, createdAt, and updatedAt.